Serubin/Resume/README.md

 # Solomon Rubin's Resume

 This is HTML source for my personal resume.
-It's based off creddle.io resume generator.
+It's based off creddle.io resume generator, and rendered with NextJS (previously jekyll)
 This is the public version, there is a private version that can be accessed upon request.

 # Running/Viewing